grow/airkit/dynamicdata/README.md

 #### Concept

-Binds the content of a DOM element to a value from a JSON file on a server.
+Retrieves dynamic data from a server, and normalizes it for use on a page.
 This is intended to be used in conjunction with a background job that processes data from a server, and regularly writes it to a JSON file to keep the content in the file updated with the dynamic data source.